-Enjoy a great day out with the National Trust of Victoria.
-We have twenty places in Melbourne and regional Victoria which are rich in history and are open to the public.
+Enjoy a great day out with the National Trust.
+We have over twenty extraordinary heritage sites in Melbourne and regional Victoria for you to explore.

 Call to action section

-Immerse yourself in the dark atmosphere of the Gaol, the Watcfh House and Court One of the Old Magistrates Court.
+Immerse yourself in the dark atmosphere of the Gaol, the Watch House and Court One of the Old Magistrates Court.

-National Heritage Listed, Rippon Lea is a grand 19th C mansion complete with a Victorian garden to explore including a tower, heritage orchard, lake, childrens playground, fernery and grotto.
+Of National heritage significance, Rippon Lea is a grand 19th century mansion complete with a Victorian garden to explore, heritage orchard, lake, childrens playground, fernery and grotto.

 Located in historic Chiltern, Dow's Pharmacy includes an original chemist shop with original fittings and stock from over one hundred years.
 The apothecary workshop in the rear of the building houses the pill press and inventory of a lifetime of a pharmicist's work serving a local community.